 Sacramento River RM 60.3 Left - Recreational use is frequent at this site, contributing to the degradation of the embankment.
+Vegetative cover observed along the lower bank in 2016 is no longer present.
 Most of the trees along the levee slope have exposed roots.
 In 2013, one of the larger trees caught fire and fell over.
 The tree is no longer on the bank, but the void created by the uprooted portion of the tree is on the upper bank and the area should still be monitored to identify additional erosion or degradation, especially during and after rainfall.
 Overall, fill with vegetation on the upper bank is a possible solution to stabilize the bank.
 This site does not appear to represent an immediate threat to the levee based on the low velocities that characterize the reach; however, a more detailed site analysis could reveal that corrective action is required.
 The District has historically performed minor maintenance in the area to address erosion at the top of the slope.
 This site should continue to be monitored and maintained.

 Sacramento River RM 60.1 Left - This site was repaired in October 2011.
 The site repair included a riprap bench established at the waterline to protect the bank from wind generated waves and boat wakes.
 Fill material was placed above the riprap to repair the eroded embankment.
 The site was hydroseeded in an effort to minimize future erosion.
-The willow trees that were planted in 2013 along the rebuilt slope remain, but have continued to struggle.
+The willow trees that were planted in 2013 along the rebuilt slope remain intact.
 The original riprap and embankment repair appears to be holding up well and no further repairs are necessary at this time.

 In summary, based on the annual field investigations and regular visual observations by the ARFCD staff, the primary reason for their current state of erosion can be attributed to high pedestrian traffic and steep and poorly vegetated bank slopes in areas of non-cohesive soils.
-There has been only one high water event since the last inspection.
-Such limited high flows in the channel would neither contribute to further erosion at pre-identified sites nor reveal new and detectable erosion sites.
+We observed higher than average flows since the last inspection (5 days total above 60,000 cfs and 22 days total above 30,000 cfs), but these flows did not appear to contribute to further erosion at pre-identified sites or reveal new and detectable erosion sites.
 Boat traffic along the American River is limited due to shallow water depths and enforced speed limits (5 miles per hour) which minimize boat wake effects as being a possible contributor to the erosion activity.
 Transient camps continue to be observed at various locations along the American River.
 These camps are generally flat areas that are cut into the bank, which can compromise bank stability.
 Future erosion monitoring surveys should include the monitoring of transient camps and any other semi-permanent encroachments that could pose a risk to the stability of the river bank.